verbb/formie/docs/developers/field.md

 ## Number
 Setting | Description
 --- | ---
-Placeholder | The text that will be shown if the field doesn’t have a value.
+`placeholder` | The text that will be shown if the field doesn’t have a value.
-Default Value | Entering a default value will place the value in the field when it loads.
+`defaultValue` | Entering a default value will place the value in the field when it loads.
-Limit Numbers | Whether to limit the numbers for this field.
+`limit` | Whether to limit the numbers for this field.
+`min` | The minimum number that can be entered for this field.
+`max` | The maximum number that can be entered for this field.
-Decimal Points | Set the number of decimal points to format the field value.
+`decimals` | Set the number of decimal points to format the field value.

 ## Phone
 Setting | Description
 --- | ---
-Show Country Code Dropdown | Whether to show an additional dropdown for selecting the country code.
+`showCountryCode` | Whether to show an additional dropdown for selecting the country code.
+`countryLabel` | The label for the Last Name sub-field.
+`countryPlaceholder` | The placeholder for the Last Name sub-field.
+`countryDefaultValue` | The default value for the Last Name sub-field.
+`countryCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.
+`countryEnabled` | The error message for the Last Name sub-field.
+`numberLabel` | The label for the Last Name sub-field.
+`numberPlaceholder` | The placeholder for the Last Name sub-field.
+`numberDefaultValue` | The default value for the Last Name sub-field.
+`numberCollapsed` | Whether the Last Name sub-field is collapsed in the control panel.

 ## Products
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Sources | Which sources do you want to select products from?
+`sources` | Which sources do you want to select products from?
-Limit | Limit the number of selectable products.
+`limit` | Limit the number of selectable products.

 ## Radio
 Setting | Description
 --- | ---
-Options | Define the available options for users to select from.
+`options` | Define the available options for users to select from.
-Layout | Select which layout to use for these fields.
+`layout` | Select which layout to use for these fields.

 ## Repeater
 Setting | Description
 --- | ---
-Add Label | The label for the button that adds another instance.
+`addLabel` | The label for the button that adds another instance.
-Minimum instances | The minimum required number of instances of this repeater's fields that must be completed.
+`minRows` | The minimum required number of instances of this repeater's fields that must be completed.
-Maximum instances | The maximum required number of instances of this repeater's fields that must be completed.
+`maxRows` | The maximum required number of instances of this repeater's fields that must be completed.

 ## Section
 Setting | Description
 --- | ---
-Border | Add a border to this section.
+`border` | Add a border to this section.
-Border Width | Set the border width (in pixels).
+`borderWidth` | Set the border width (in pixels).
-Border Color | Set the border color.
+`borderColor` | Set the border color.

 ## Single-Line Text
 Setting | Description
 --- | ---
-Placeholder | The text that will be shown if the field doesn’t have a value.
+`placeholder` | The text that will be shown if the field doesn’t have a value.
-Default Value | Entering a default value will place the value in the field when it loads.
+`defaultValue` | Entering a default value will place the value in the field when it loads.
-Limit Field Content | Whether to limit the content of this field.
+`limit` | Whether to limit the content of this field.
+`limitType` | Either `words` or `characters`.
-Limit | Enter the number of characters or words to limit this field by.
+`limitAmount` | The number of character or words to limit this field by.

 ## Table
 Setting | Description
 --- | ---
-Table Columns | Define the columns your table should have.
+`columns` | Define the columns your table should have.
-Default Values | Define the default values for the field.
+`defaults` | Define the default values for the field.
-Add Row Label | The label for the button that adds another row.
+`addRowLabel` | The label for the button that adds another row.
-Static | Whether this field should disallow adding more rows, showing only the default rows.
+`static` | Whether this field should disallow adding more rows, showing only the default rows.
-Minimum instances | The minimum required number of rows in this table that must be completed.
+`minRows` | The minimum required number of rows in this table that must be completed.
-Maximum instances | The maximum required number of rows in this table that must be completed.
+`maxRows` | The maximum required number of rows in this table that must be completed.

 ## Tags
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Source | Which source do you want to select tags from?
+`source` | Which source do you want to select tags from?

 ## Users
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Sources | Which sources do you want to select users from?
+`sources` | Which sources do you want to select users from?
-Limit | Limit the number of selectable users.
+`limit` | Limit the number of selectable users.

 ## Variants
 Setting | Description
 --- | ---
-Placeholder | The option shown initially, when no option is selected.
+`placeholder` | The option shown initially, when no option is selected.
-Source | Which source do you want to select variants from?
+`source `| Which source do you want to select variants from?
-Limit | Limit the number of selectable variants.
+`limit` | Limit the number of selectable variants.